kelvinzap/kelvinzap/README.md

 - 👋 Hi, I’m kelvinzap
 - 👀 I’m interested in api
-- 🌱 I’m currently learning backend
+- 🌱 I’m a fullstack .NET developer
-- 💞️ I’m looking to collaborate on a website
+- 💞️ I’m looking to collaborate on a project
 - 📫 How to reach me chisom859@gmail.com

 <!---